mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 | **P**rogressive | The processes involves progressive steps.
 In this case pattern recognition through exploration/play, quick start activities involving minimal changes with high impact on the project outcomes, using progressively more challenging documented patterns, finally implementing patterns without support |
 | **P**attern | The process has at its core the use of recognisable design patterns which are presented together with suggested design solutions and concrete code snippets. |
 | **P**atching | The authentic technical process of code patching accelerates production and creates errors suitable for debugging at a novice level. |

+Table Figure 7.x - REEPPP as a technical structure which synthesises key elements of the learning design

 This technical structure synthesises the use of a code playground, a game library, a half-baked game template, UMC pedagogy, and a collection of game design patterns.
 While similar approaches exist, this structural pedagogy is innovative in the way systemic tensions have been resolved and congruencies introduced.